 RSA key management.

-RSA utility for signing, verification, encryption, and decryption.
-Superseded by pkeyutl.
+RSA command for signing, verification, encryption, and decryption.
+Superseded by openssl-pkeyutl(1).

 This implements a generic SSL/TLS client which can establish a transparent connection to a remote server speaking SSL/TLS.
 It's intended for testing purposes only and provides only rudimentary interface functionality but internally uses mostly all functionality of the OpenSSL ssl library.